yilunhuo/yilunhuo_portfolio/dataviz5.md

 ### Findings from your interviews and changes you plan on implementing to your visualizations next week to address the issues identified
+#### Part I: Feedback

+For each question, the following is the summary for each question

+Question 1.
+Do you have an EV in your family?
+When did you buy it?
+I interviewed a total of 6 people, of which five have their own cars, and only one bought an electric car before, which was a Tesla purchased in 2018.
+This ratio is also echoing the ratio of electric vehicle buyers I listed in the story.

+Question 2.
+If you did not have an EV for now, after this story, will you consider buying an EV?

+Question 3.
+Does the data visualization here clear and resonable?
+Is there any part need to be improved?

+Question 4.
+Is the topic something interesting to you?

+Question 5.
+Is the logic here resonable?
+Do you have any suggestions for the order here?

+Question 6.
+Which part of this story do you like most?

+Question 7.
+Which part of this story do you think need to improve most?

+Question 8.
+After the story, do you feel confused in any part?